 The shoe heel stabilizer can be made of rubber, plastic or leather.
 The stabilizer is bonded to the upper (top material of shoe) and midsole (in between the bottom and top of shoe).
 A heel stabilizer helps with motion control as you walk in the shoe.
 This shoe feature is beneficial for those with pronating or need more stability in the shoe.

 A shank is a supportive structure between the insole and outsole of a shoe.
 Shanks can be made of steel or fiberglass.
 The shank in the shoe gives the shoe stability and prolongs the life of the shoe.

 A heel cushion is a pad in the heel of an insert/insole that helps absorb shock as you walk.
-A padded heel cushion can help with foot conditions like plantar fasciitis.
+A padded heel cushion can help with foot conditions like plantar fasciitis or heel spurs.